Union Labor Party (California): Union formed

 Members of the first Labor Party ticket in San Francisco, November 1901.

 Eugene Schmitz sits in the front row, center.
-Others include future Congressman William J. Wynn (top row, third from left), future Assemblyman John M. Murphy (top row, center), future Sheriff Thomas F. Finn (middle row, second from right), and future Mayor Charles Boxton (front row, second from right).
+Others include future Congressman William J. Wynn (top row, third from left), future Assemblyman John M. Murphy (top row, center), and future Sheriff Thomas F. Finn (middle row, second from right).

 On September 5, 1901, approximately 300 delegates representing 68 of San Francisco's unions gathered together in a convention to establish the Union Labor Party of the City and County of San Francisco.
 The convention approved a platform including a call for the revision of the city charter to curb future intervention by the city administration in labor disputes, a demand for municipal ownership of all public utilities, building more schools and the initiation of the merit system in the promotion of teachers, and the abolition of the poll tax.
 The platform also contained a frankly nativist demand for the restriction of Asian immigration and the creation of segregated schools for Asian children.

 The new political party nominated Eugene E. Schmitz, president of the Musicians' Union, as its candidate for Mayor.
 He was backed by lawyer and political boss Abe Ruef, who threw his considerable influence behind Schmitz.
 The union put up a slate of its candidates for all other elected positions.
 The organization was ultimately endorsed by every San Francisco union with the exception of the local Building Trades Council and was bitterly opposed by every newspaper with the exception of the San Francisco Examiner, owned by William Randolph Hearst.

 The election of November 1901 proved a great triumph for the union, with its mayoral candidate winning election by a plurality of over 4,000 votes.
 Three of its members were elected to the San Francisco Board of Supervisors and the group fell just 50 votes short of electing 3 more.

-Immediately after the election, the teamsters' strike was finally settled in favor of the trade unions.
-Strikebreakers were discharged and the striking unionized workers were reinstated.
-The Teamsters Union was recognized, the union wage scale initiated, and the 48-hour week established.
-While the union demand for a closed shop was not immediately granted, the year 1901 nevertheless marked a major victory for organized labor and marked a high-water mark for the trade unions of San Francisco and their Union Labor Party.
+One month before the election, the teamsters' strike was finally settled following the intervention of Governor Henry T. Gage.
+The terms of the agreement between labor and capital were not made public, but Philip S. Foner claimed it as a victory for the workers in 1947, asserting that strikebreakers were discharged and the striking unionized workers were reinstated, the Teamsters Union was recognized, the union wage scale initiated, and the 48-hour week established.
+Writing in 1952, Walton Bean was less optimistic, characterizing it as a defeat for the workers and pointing to the fact that the union demand for a closed shop was not granted.
+In 2010, Laurence H. Shoup stated that "in many ways the agreement represented a compromise," but felt the unions came out stronger than the Employers' Association, which failed to break union power entirely and disbanded soon after the strike.